NoroffFEU/agency-api.noroff.dev-1/examples.md

 ## Json Web Tokens

 For this project we are using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package to validate a users requests.
-In the `src/utilities/jsonWebToken.js` file you will 3 functions for dealing with these tokens.
+In the `src/utilities/jsonWebToken.js` file you will find 3 functions for dealing with these tokens.
 I go over the two important ones for what we are doing.
 First we have the signToken function this takes the `sign` function from the package and uses the users id and email plus a secret key `(SECRETSAUCE)` to create a unique token for the user.
 Currently set to expire in 24hrs.

 ```js
 import jsonwebtoken from "jsonwebtoken";